huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_policy.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the WAF policy resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the WAF policy resource.
 If omitted, the provider-level region will be used.
 Changing this setting will push a new certificate.

 * `name` - (Required, String) Specifies the policy name.
-The maximum length is 256 characters.
-Only digits, letters, underscores(_), and hyphens(-) are allowed.
+The maximum length is `256` characters.
+Only digits, letters, underscores (_), and hyphens (-) are allowed.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID of WAF policy.
+  For enterprise users, if omitted, default enterprise project will be used.
   Changing this parameter will create a new resource.

 * `full_detection` - (Optional, Bool) Specifies the detection mode in precise protection.
 Defaults to **false**.